ironhacks/ironhacks-app/README.md

 }
 ```

-First we compose the preview URL, the preview URL is predictable, we "calculated" and the we put ir on the state.
+First we compose the preview URL, the preview URL is predictable, we "calculated" and then we put it on the state.

 ```javascript
 getProjectPreviewPath = () => {